 We continue to invest in research and development to strengthen our technology leadership position, as well as sales and marketing to expand brand awareness, strengthen our value proposition, and expand our global sales team and distribution channels.
-We experienced healthy deal volumes driven by traction in enterprise data center deployments, large enterprise deals, and continued strength in the retail and telecommunications sectors.
-The number of deals involving sales greater than \$100,000 was 168 in the three months ended June 30, 2012, compared to 127 in the three months ended June 30, 2011.
-The number of deals involving sales greater than \$250,000 was 55 in the three months ended June 30, 2012, compared to 37 in the three months ended June 30, 2011.
-The number of deals involving sales greater than \$500,000 was 19 in the three months ended June 30, 2012, compared to 11 in the three months ended June 30, 2011.
-We expect some variability in this metric, and remain focused on investing in our sales and research and development resources in order to expand our reach into new high-growth verticals and emerging markets, and meet increasing customer expectations about the quality and functionality of our products, as we continue to sell to large customers, such as enterprise and service providers.
-While we have experienced some success selling into certain vertical customer segments, such as service providers and enterprise, we have experienced less traction selling into other verticals such as the U.S. federal government and there can be no assurance we will be successful selling into certain vertical customer segments.
+We believe that, during the three months ended March 31, 2013, our operating results were negatively impacted primarily by macroeconomic and geopolitical challenges in Latin America and EMEA, as well as a shortfall in sales to the U.S. service provider sector due to increased cautionary purchasing behavior, which resulted in fewer than expected large deals in the quarter.
+Although we experienced a decline in deals valued at greater than \$500,000 during the three months ended March 31, 2013 when compared to the same period last year, during the three months ended March 31, 2013, we experienced an increase in the number of deals involving sales greater than \$250,000 and deals greater than \$100,000 when compared to the same period last year.
+Specifically, the number of deals involving sales greater than \$500,000 was 13 in the three months ended March 31, 2013, compared to 19 in the three months ended March 31, 2012.
+The number of deals involving sales greater than \$250,000 was 55 in the three months ended March 31, 2013, compared to 47 in the three months ended March 31, 2012.
+The number of deals involving sales greater than \$100,000 was 170 in the three months ended March 31, 2013, compared to 153 in the three months ended March 31, 2012.
+We expect some variability in this metric, and remain focused on investing in our sales and marketing and research and development resources in order to expand our reach into new high-growth verticals and emerging markets.
+Moreover, such investments will allow us to meet increasing customer expectations about the quality and functionality of our products, as we continue to sell to large enterprises and service providers.
+While we have experienced some success selling into the large enterprise segment, across key verticals, including service provider, government, retail, financial services and education, we experienced slower sales in the U.S. service provider sector during the three months ended March 31, 2013, and there can be no assurance we will be successful selling into these vertical customer segments.

-During the three months ended June 30, 2012, operating expenses increased by 23% compared to the same period last year.
+During the three months ended March 31, 2013, operating expenses increased by 20% compared to the same period last year.
 The increase was primarily driven by additional headcount to support our growth as we continued to invest in the development of new products and expand our sales coverage.
-We continued to see improvements in productivity and efficiencies in our overall headcount during the three months ended June 30, 2012, compared to the three months ended June 30, 2011.
-Headcount increased to 1,762 at June 30, 2012 from 1,475 at June 30, 2011.
-Our pace of hiring accelerated this quarter, particularly in support, sales and marketing and research and development.
+During the three months ended March 31, 2013, headcount increased to 2,077 from 1,655 as of March 31, 2012.
+Our accelerated pace of hiring continued during the three months ended March 31, 2013, particularly in sales and marketing.